-Since we do not practice "medicine," nor diagnose or treat, and are primarily performing the services for the convenience of the patient to know the true cause, as a general rule, insurance will not cover our services.
+Since we do not practice "medical medicine," nor diagnose or treat, and are primarily performing the services for the convenience of you, the patient, to know the true causes; insurance will not cover our services.

 We agree with you that our services should be covered and we do not like this any more than you do.
 But, we are not in any position to argue with the rules of your insurance carrier.

-What we can do is keep our fees as low as possible, and work with privates labs and diagnostic centers for discounts up to as much as 75%.
-All of this will be discussed during your Initial Health Evaluation.
+What we can do is keep our fees affordable by working with private labs and diagnostic centers.
+All of this will be discussed during your Free 20-Minute Health Interview.